Find Grad Schools

 20 Yearly Graduations

 Georgia State University comes in at #7 on our list of the most popular colleges offering master's degrees in urban affairs.
 Roughly 36,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 20 people received their master's degree in urban affairs from Georgia State.
-About 72% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #8